linchengweiii/reversi-pygame/README.md

             # override this function
             # strongly suggest: write a function to get valid actions
     ```
-    - Put your agent in agent_folder and name it using your team leader's github id
+    - Put your agent in agent_folder and name it using your team leader's github id with a suffix.
     For example:
     ```
     ├── agent
     │   ├── cwlin1998.py
-    │   ├── cwlin1998/    # put your other files under this folder
+    │   ├── cwlin1998_func/    # put your other files under this folder
     │   └── base_agent.py
     ```